hdorgeval/playwright-fluent/docs/selector.api.md

 - returns: `Promise<string | undefined | null>`

 Returns the value of the selector.

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

+---

+### placeholder()

+- returns: `Promise<string | null>`

+Returns the selector's placeholder.

+The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.